Enricomattia/nwebsite/content/teaching/_index.md

 draft: false
 ---

 Welcome to the class website!
 Here I will post the material I produce for the course, namely solutions to exercises and maybe some extras that could be useful.
-Contact me if you have any question!
+Contact me if you have any questions!

 _**ANNOUNCEMENT**_ : In the last TD Lecture I will do [this](../TDs/Solaria.html) exercise on the Malthus model.
 I will post the solutions here after the lectures.
 I uploaded solutions for the overlapping generation part of the class that you were unable to do.
 I will also post soon solutions for the exercise on Easter Island with a tipping point.
 Lastly, I added some extra below.